profit-rocks/profit-solver-informaticup2023/README.md

 InformatiCup is a competition for computer science students in Germany, Austria and Switzerland.
 The competition is held by the [German Society of Computer Science](https://gi.de/).
 The 2023 edition of InformatiCup is called _Profit!_.
 More information about the competition is available in the [official repository](https://github.com/informatiCup/informatiCup2023) and the [official challenge description](https://github.com/informatiCup/informatiCup2023/blob/main/informatiCup%202023%20-%20Profit!.pdf)

 This repository contains our solution to _Profit!_ which is based on an approach using genetic algorithms.
+See `report.pdf` for a detailed description of the theoretical approach, further thoughts on our development process, and an evaluation of our solution.

 An interactive playground for the challenge is available at [https://profit.phinau.de](https://profit.phinau.de).
 The website offers scenario visualization, simulation, import and export.
 By clicking _Export (task)_, you download a scenario file which can be imported by our solution.